VirtualWatershed/virtualwatershed.github.io/source/index.rst

 resolution to be useful in the Valles Caldera.
 We only have access to some `weather station data made available by the Desert Research Institute
 <http://www.wrcc.dri.edu/vallescaldera/>`_.
 So this shares a requirement from
-Use Case 1, that the watershed scientists need gridded data, not weather station data, at a useful resolution.
-Since the outputs of this modeling will be useful for Sarah and Angela working on Use Case 2, Michael will need to be able to share his data outputs in a meaningful way so they may be easily found and understood by his collaborators.
-We'll also want to understand multiple scenarios, so the model run tracking capabilities of the
+User Story 1, that the watershed scientists need gridded data, not weather station data, at a useful resolution.
+Since the outputs of this modeling will be useful for Sarah and Angela working on User Story 2, Michael will need to be able to share his data outputs in a meaningful way so they may be easily found and understood by his collaborators.
+We'll also want to understand multiple scenarios, so the model run tracking capabilities of the Virtual Watershed should be valuable here as well.

 The Virtual Watershed System